-> So where do we fit in?
-And why do we recommend certain video production equipment for the various types of documentary filmmaking?
+So where do we fit in?
+And why do we recommend specific filmmaking equipment for the various types of documentary video productions?

-> In this article, almost every piece of gear we discuss is chosen and optimized for portability and efficiency, in order to capture the greatest amount of footage in the least amount of time, while also pushing for cinematic visuals and high quality audio.
+In this article, almost every piece of gear we discuss is chosen and optimized for portability and efficiency, in order to capture the greatest amount of footage in the least amount of time, while also pushing for cinematic visuals and high quality audio.

 Do you get hired for your creative talent, or for the gear you own?